gijit/gi/README.md

 So if there's a bug, it is almost surely in my code, not the libraries I'm using.

-The three mains libraries are already themselves the highly polished result of very high-quality
+The three main libraries are already themselves the highly polished result of very high-quality
 (German and Swiss!) engineering.